Skip to content

 Quantum of Solace: 007 and Film Locations in Italy

 The 007 franchise is known to all, dominating the narrative of the spy for decades.
-What makes this instalment special, aside from the superb plot and action sequences, is some of its stunning locations.
+What makes this instalment unique, aside from the superb plot and action sequences, is some of its stunning locations.

 Later on, Bond meets up with his contact Mathis at Talamone in southern Tuscany.
 Mathis’ home is the luxury retreat Torre di Talamonaccio, a restored Medieval tower on the Tuscany coast.